CubingDeveloper/B-zier-Curve-Editor-Roblox-studio-plug-in/README.md

 # Material Selector module for roblox plug-ins
 ## Set-up
 You can find the plugin here: [Creator Store](https://create.roblox.com/store/asset/93888406964695/MaterialSelector-module-for-plugins).
-Once you have installed it in Roblox Studio go to your toolbox then those four squares then my models.
+Once you have installed it in Roblox Studio go to your toolbox then those four squares, I know great description, then my models.
 And then it should be there!
 Simply click it to insert it!

 ## Usage
 Require the module script and initialize it like this: